 Thanks in large part to conservation efforts undertaken by volunteers and later US government, the American bison was saved from total extinction.
 Approximately 500,000 bison currently exist on non-public lands and approximately 30,000 on public lands which includes environmental and government preserves.
 According to the IUCN, approximately 15,000 bison are considered wild, free-range bison not primarily confined by fencing.

-- In 1884 there were around 325 wild bison left in the United States – including 25 in Yellowstone.
-Before the Europeans arrived in New World, there were more than 50 million bison in North America.
+- In 1884 there was around 325 wild bison left in the United States – including 25 in Yellowstone.
+Before the Europeans arrived in the New World, there was more than 50 million bison in North America.

 - How many bison skulls might be in the photo?
 Hard to tell without being able to see the whole pile.
 Some rough calculations based on skulls volume and the dimensions of the pile calculate 180,000 skulls on that pile.